-The Colorado Rockies shortstop said his faith is what helps him stay positive during the course of a grueling baseball season.
+The Colorado Rockies shortstop says his faith is what helps him stay positive during the course of a grueling baseball season.

 This season, though, has been a mixed bag.
-After a cold start offensively this season, Story began to heat up in May to bring his batting average to .257 with five home runs and eight stolen bases before heading to the injured list on May 28 with elbow inflammation.
+After a cold start offensively in 2021, Story began to heat up in May to bring his batting average to .257 with five home runs and eight stolen bases, before heading to the injured list on May 28 with elbow inflammation.
 He returned to action Thursday night and went 1-for-3 with a walk and run scored.

 He said on the podcast that whether he struggles or has success, he tries to be the same person no matter what.

-As a child, Story watched how his grandfather, Darrel Story, lived his life in such a way that he took notice.
-He said his grandfather, who passed away in 2012, was the closest person he’s know who lived the most like Jesus.
+As a child, Story took notice of how his grandfather, Darrel Story, lived his life.
+He said his grandfather, who passed away in 2012, was the closest person he’s known who lived the most like Jesus.